joshbegley/nyt-latest/previous.md

 `Amid a dangerous arctic blast over much of the U.S. this week, snow and ice may bring major travel disruptions and power outages in the South, forecasters warned.`\
 https://nytimes.com/2025/01/20/weather/cold-snow-texas-forecast.html

-**Biden Issues Pre-Emptive Pardons to Guard Against Trump’s Reprisals**\
+**Biden in Final Hours Pardons Cheney, Fauci and Milley to Thwart Reprisals**\
-`President Biden, hours before leaving office, used his executive clemency power to protect people targeted for reprisals by his successor, including Mark A. Milley, Anthony S. Fauci and Liz Cheney.`\
+`Acting on the day he leaves office, President Biden used his executive clemency power to protect people targeted by his incoming successor, Donald J. Trump, who has vowed “retribution.”`\
 https://nytimes.com/2025/01/20/us/politics/biden-pardons-fauci-milley-cheney-jan-6.html

 **Inside Novak Djokovic and Carlos Alcaraz's tennis rivalry of the mind**\